Gadgets, Modules, and Shelves

-- Provide information about some aspect of your system, as is the case with the CPU Frequency gadget, or
+- Provide information about some aspect of your system, as is the case with the CPU Frequency gadget

-- Perform a specific action, such as launching applications in the case of the iBar gadget.
+- Perform a specific action, such as launching applications as is the case of the iBar gadget

 Although gadgets can be placed directly on the desktop, the most useful ones, such as the iBar, are best placed on a shelf, where they will not be overlapped by any windows (unless those windows are opened full-screen).

 The gadgets available on the default Bodhi Linux system are listed at the end of this article.

 Most gadgets have Settings dialog boxes where you can configure various aspects of their appearance or operation.
 These dialog boxes can be reached by right-clicking the gadget and choosing the appropriate options from the context menu.

 For example, to change the Clock gadget from digital to analog at the Clock Settings dialog box, right-click on the Clock and choose Clock > Settings from the context menu, then make the appropriate choice at the Clock Settings dialog box.

 A gadget is the visible instance of a module, and for a gadget to be available its module must first be loaded.